Here are four different ways to make chemo caps for women as a gift for a friend or to donate to charity.

 Without further ado, here are the chemo cap patterns.

-4 Ways To Make Chemo Caps For Cancer Patients
+4 Ways To Make Hats For Cancer Patients

 Add a Chemo Port Pillow for Additional Support

-If your fabric scrap pile is calling to you after you finish the chemo cap, a chemo port pillow is the perfect additional support item for a chemotherapy patient.
+If your fabric scrap pile is calling to you after you finish one of these chemo caps for women, a chemo port pillow (aka port softie) is the perfect additional support item for a chemotherapy patient.

 Not familiar with a port pillow?
 It’s a small pillow that you attach to a seat belt or bag strap to prevent the material from irritating the port.